CAIDA/libipmeta/README.md

 # libipmeta

-Libipmeta it's a library to support the execution of historical and realtime geolocation queries using Maxmind and/or Net Acuity geolocation databases.
+Libipmeta it's a library to support the execution of historical and realtime geolocation metadata lookups using Maxmind GeoIP and/or NetAcuity (Digital Element) geolocation databases.

 ### Quick Start
 To get started using `libipmeta`, either download the latest release tarball, or clone the GitHub repository.